githubharald/quasi_cauchy_optimizer/README.md

 To ensure having a descent direction, the Hessian simply is clipped, where the minimum value (min_curv) should be set to some small value larger than 0.
 A line-search is applied along the computed update-direction to get a reasonable step-size.

-The diagonal approximation (UpdateRule.DIAGONAL) performs best for high-dimensional functions for which scale varies across dimensions.
+The diagonal approximation (UpdateRule.DIAGONAL) performs best for high-dimensional functions with scale varying across dimensions.
 Otherwise, the simple scaled identity approximation (UpdateRule.SCALED_IDENTITY) performs best.
 This also includes the typical 2D test-functions like Rosenbrock.

-For results and details on how the Hessian approximation is computed see [this article](https://githubharald.github.io/fast_inv_sqrt.html).
+For results and details on how the Hessian approximation is computed see [this article](https://githubharald.github.io/quasi_cauchy.html).